Portugal Golden Visa Citizenship Timeline 2026: What the New Nationality Law Means

 Key Takeaways

 On 1 April 2026, Parliament re-approved the revised nationality law by a 152–64 vote.
-The ten-year citizenship timeline is now awaiting presidential signature.
+The President promulgated the decree on 3 May 2026.

 The original bill was blocked by the Constitutional Court in December 2025 on four specific provisions (retroactivity, criminal record bars, vague fraud language, nationality cancellation).
 Parliament amended those provisions and re-approved.